littlevilleman/tatedrez-game/README.md

 # Tatedrez-game

-Create a tateDrez game using good coding practices, take into account the mantainance, scalability and readability of the code.
+Create a Tatedrez game using good coding practices, take into account the mantainance, scalability and readability of the code.
 You should use the best practices at your disposal in order to guarantee the best and easier code re-usability.

 Explain on a separated text document your implementation choices for the different systems or modules implemented.